alexwagner-fawf/evalpam/README.md

                       active = TRUE,
                       expire_date = NULL)

+pool::poleClose(pool)

 ```

-Now you created your first user and you can start the app
+Now you created your first users.
+Admins will be allowed to add users and assess the whole dataset whereas birders will only have access to their own records.
+Now you can start the app and use the username and password credentials used in add_users .

 ## Start the app
 Once you successfully finished the previous steps, the app is ready to run.
 You have to enter the credentials of the add_users function to access it.